-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do the sustainable investments that the financial product partially intends to make, not

+How have the indicators for adverse impacts on sustainability factors been taken into account?
 Not applicable.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details: Not applicable.
+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: